 We're back again with our bearded friends to bring you the past, present, and future of Greg Berzinsky.
 He is the most senior (the oldest) of everyone on our team of influencers.
 It's kind of ironic that he's seen as that way since he has the newest beard.
 Maybe it's the grey hair, or just how he presents himself.
 That view, helps him strive to be everything the community needs him to be.
 Even in the 2-3 years, he's had a beard, he's grown so much.

 So, we're going back to Greg's childhood.
 He grew up in a rural suburb outside Johnstown, Pennsylvania.
-It wasn't a farm, but it wasn't your typical white pickett fence either.
+It wasn't a farm, but it wasn't your typical white picket fence either.
 It was a coal town, and his father actually worked in the local mill.
-His family was a local, working class, blue collar family.
-His roots are considered humble, based on the ecomonmy he grew up with, where he lived, and the house he had.
-His parent's loved each other, and were very vocal and animated.
+His family was a local, working class, blue-collar family.
+His roots are considered humble, based on the economy he grew up with, where he lived, and the house he had.
+His parents loved each other and were very vocal and animated.
 He's chosen to tone it down a bit in his own life.

-Right out of college he was recruited by an arcitecture firm in Philadelphia.
-He was worried about telling his family, but they were excstatic!
-They loved he lived in a big city, and was doing well for himself.
+Right out of college he was recruited by an architecture firm in Philadelphia.
+He was worried about telling his family, but they were ecstatic!
+They loved he lived in a big city and was doing well for himself.
 His wife didn't come into the picture until much later.
 He'd been living and working in Philly for about five years.
 He met Mary via a friend, who invited him to a Christmas party that an interior design firm was throwing.